aman-ku/HealthCare-App/README.md

 ## Technologies Used
 In making of this project we have used React native framework for the development of our app.For our app database we have used firebase realtime database.

-## Here are some Screen Shot of our app
+## Here are some Screen Shot of our Uchaar App

 ### Some creative UI in the starting